marionbarker/loopdocs/docs/browser/prepare-app.md

 1. Click on the link that says "Complete Compliance Requirements" to open a new screen shown in the middle of the graphic below

-2. Tap on the "Complete Compliance Requirements for Your Name" link to bring up a pop-up shown in the bottom of the graphic below
+2. Tap on the "Complete Compliance Requirements for Your Name" link to bring up a pop-up shown at the bottom of the graphic below

 3. Select the "This is a non-trader provider account" radio button